 The Bulgarian system barely worked for it’s own country unless you count roughly 1 out of every 30-61 athletes actually surviving it.
 Yeah, for that one guy it worked gangbusters but that’s it.
 And that was under the best circumstances possible: full-time athletes, selected for the highest levels with drug and other support.
 Most people have none of those things.

-Bulgarian training (and I don’t mean the scaled down crap that people “call” Bulgarian training without knowing what it actually was) broke most of it’s athletes, it breaks the athletes who try to use it now.
+Bulgarian training (and I don’t mean the scaled down crap that people “call” Bulgarian training without knowing what it actually was) broke most of its athletes.
+It breaks most of the athletes who try to use it now.
 It was mainly used to keep the athletes exhausted in the first place and it’s clear that similar if not SUPERIOR results can be had by NOT training that way.

 As much as that, unless someone is already elite, any small gain that might occur still won’t take them out of the suck category under most circumstances.
 It’s an enormous amount of energy (that usually breaks people) that won’t take most much past suck in the first place.